-Joy and Discontent
+Joy and Dissatisfaction

 “I discovered” you a couple of days ago – an article about runes, and I have been reading for two days.
 Educational.
 A lot of information, interestingly structured.
 I’ve noticed how many amazing esotericists are from Kyiv.
 It is said that there was a powerful school there.
 Thank you.